Hadryan/Data_601_Making_Sence_of_Genre/README.md

 - Data: Includes data
 	+ spotify_df.csv : a .csv of the dataset
 	+ spotify_df.pkl : a python pickle saved spotify dataframe element
-	+ spotify_dict.pkl : a pickel of the  dictionary of playlists
 - Notebooks
 	+ importSpotifyData.ipynb: Quering, cleaning, and saving the data from the Spotify Web API
 	+ spotifyGenreEDA.ipynb: detailed EDA of the dataset